Warning to Candidates

 Will only be granted to an individual if they have evidence of a learning difficulty or disability.
-Students can be assessed by the Learning Support Department, who will identify whether there is a need for students to have up to 25% or, in extreme circumstances, up to 50% extra time.
+Students can be assessed by the Learning Support Department, who will identify whether there is a need for students to have up to 25% or, in extreme circumstances, 50% or more, extra time.

 Food and Drink: